 Using Real-time Patient Feedback to Achieve Magnet Designation

-What Is Magnet and Why Is It Important?
+What Is Magnet Designation, and Why Is It Important?

-- Positive patient outcomes (lower rates of hospital-acquired infections, falls, and mortality)
+• Positive patient outcomes (e.g. lower rates of infections, falls, and mortality)

 Patient Experience: An Important Component to Achieving Magnet Designation

-According to a survey conducted by Vanderbilt University Medical Center, patients felt safer knowing that their facility properly follows infection control protocols.
-That is why high-level designation of Magnet status goes beyond simply safe nursing care, but encompasses an exceptional experience for patients.
-The elite designation entices new patient acquisition because of the excellent nursing care and safety protocols.
+According to a survey from Vanderbilt University Medical Center, patients felt safer knowing that their facility properly follows infection control protocols.
+As a result, high-level designation of Magnet status goes beyond simply safe nursing care — it also includes an exceptional patient experience.
+The elite designation then leads to healthcare quality improvement, higher patient acquisition, and greater patient satisfaction.

-Customer retention and continuity of care are also improved when patients know, like, and trust their providers.
-That explains why magnet facilities are recognized for their safe and positive work environments that contribute to welcoming atmospheres.
+Customer retention and continuity of care also improve when patients know, like, and trust their providers.
+That is why Magnet facilities are recognized for their safe and positive work environments.

-- Careful Listening (How well are your nurses communicating with you regarding your care?)
+9. Careful Listening (How well did your nurses communicate with you regarding your care?)

 How to Use Real-time Patient Feedback and Service Recovery to Help with Magnet Designation